gamemanual0/gm0/source/docs/common-mechanisms/transfers/transfer-types.rst

 - Doesn't integrate easily with rotational mechanisms
 - Limiting in range of motion, mechanisms have to move in specific orders for the transfer to work correctly

+.. dropdown:: Animated Grate Transfer Example (Click To Expand)

+   .. raw:: html

+      <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js"></script>
+      <model-viewer alt="Grate Transfer" src="https://cdn.statically.io/gh/gamemanual0/3d-models/main/transfers/gratetransfer.glb" ar ar-modes="webxr scene-viewer quick-look" autoplay seamless-poster shadow-intensity="1" camera-controls enable-pan style="width:100%; height:500px;overflow:auto; --poster-color: transparent"></model-viewer>

 .. figure:: images/6929_grate.png
    :alt: 6929 grate transfer deposit, where the forks are visible

-   6929 grate transfer deposit.
+   6929 Data Force Rover Ruckus grate transfer deposit.
 The forks are visible on the bottom, which would go between the forks on the intake bucket.

 Conveyor Transfers
 ------------------

 Conveyor Transfer is a catch all term for transfer system that uses components to linearly move mechanisms internally.
 Conveyors can use rollers, belts, surgical tubing, rubber bands, and other materials to move the items.
-These materials form conveyors to move the items.
+These materials then form conveyors that seamlessly move the object linearly from one mechanism to another.
 Conveyors are generally either roller conveyors, where a series of rollers move parts, or continuous conveyors, where a continuous object moves the items.
 In addition, a hybrid conveyor can be used which is made up of both rollers and continuous objects in between.

 General Advantages